 Occasionally you may come across times when your abode devices are showing 'unresponsive' in Homekit, even though they appear normal in the abode app.

-The important thing to remember in these instances is the HomeKit network setup, and not that it is necessarily a problem with the devices.
+The important thing to remember in these instances is the HomeKit network setup, and not that it is necessarily a problem with the devices, not the abode Gateway.
+Generally, a No Response will indicate a communication problem on the network between the abode Gateway, and the HomeKit Hub.

 Start with the basics: